 - A Bo typically has a length of roughly six feet (1.8 meters).
-The exact length can vary quite a bit however.
-Ideally a Bo will be about as long as you are tall, but may be slightly shorter by an inch or two (50 mm).
+The exact length can vary quite a bit, however.
+Ideally, a Bo will be about as long as you are tall but might be shorter by an inch or two (50 mm).

 Children should naturally acquire or use a Bo that is appropriate for their height.
 A thinner Bo is often appropriate for children, but again such a Bo should not be used for contact work.

 You will likely find that the Bo feels a bit cumbersome when compared to the Jo Staff.
 However, it has increased range and is more powerful in some cases (due to angular velocity and its overall weight) than a Jo.

 You will not want to practice using the Bo weapon in a room with a low ceiling.
 You will eventually scrape, dent, or puncture the ceiling.
 That added length of the Bo increases the chances it will impact your ceiling during fairly routine movements.
 You may wish to either practice outdoors or practice in a location with a ceiling that is at least twelve feet (four meters) high.
 Your spouse, parents, or landlord will likely be most appreciative.

 Bo Uke Waza

 Most of the blocking maneuvers for the Bo closely parallel those used by the Jo.
 The major differences are that the Bo has much greater reach, the Bo can block a larger area (often from head to toe), and the Bo will perhaps take a split second longer to reach its final destination than what can be accomplished with the smaller and lighter Jo.